 Purpose

-To recognize an exceptional leader and professional who has demonstrated outstanding advocacy efforts in the TESOL field that are aligned with the vision, mission, values, and commitments of the association.
+To recognize an exceptional leader and professional who has demonstrated outstanding advocacy efforts in the TESOL field that align with the association's vision, mission, values, and commitments.

 How to Apply